CNES/cars/docs/cli_usage.rst

 DASK parameters
 ---------------
-As the prepare part, During its execution, this program creates a distributed dask cluster (except if the ``mode`` option is different than ``pbs_dask`` or ``local_dask``).
+As the prepare part, during its execution, this program creates a distributed dask cluster (except if the ``mode`` option is different than ``pbs_dask`` or ``local_dask``).
 In the logs, an internet address is displayed.
 It can be opened with firefox and displays a dashboard which enables to follow the tasks execution in real time.
 The following parameters can be used :
 * ``mode``: parallelisation mode (``pbs_dask``, ``local_dask`` or ``mp`` for multiprocessing)
 * ``nb_workers``: number of nodes to use for the computation